python/cpython/Doc/library/urllib2.rst

 .. method:: OpenerDirector.open(url[, data][, timeout])

    Open the given *url* (which can be a request object or a string), optionally passing the given *data*.
 Arguments, return values and exceptions raised are the same as those of :func:`urlopen` (which simply calls the :meth:`open` method on the currently installed global :class:`OpenerDirector`).
-The optional *timeout* parameter specifies a timeout in seconds for the connection  attempt (if not specified, or passed as None, the global default timeout  setting will be used;
-   this actually only work for HTTP, HTTPS, FTP and FTPS connections).
+The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, or passed as ``None``, the global default timeout setting will be used; this actually only works for HTTP, HTTPS, FTP and FTPS connections).

    .. versionchanged:: 2.6
       *timeout* was added.